pulpocaminante/HookTools/README.md

 # HookTools

 ## Overview
 HookTools is a compact yet powerful tool designed to aid in the analysis of extremely evasive malware.
-By leveraging various hooks and access control mechanisms, HookTools simplifies the process of understanding some sophisticated malware.

 ## Features
 HookTools comes with a series of toggleable features: